dr-robert-li/asn-ip-botnet-visualizer/README.md

 This should output the required CSV file with a timestamp in the current directory with the headers `count,ip,country,asn,org,host`.

 You can then `curl` or `wget` the CSV file to your local machine and run the tool.

+Alternatively an implementation that uses the IP-api PRO endpoint can be found in `checkip.sh`.
+Read the commented documentation within this script.
+It assumes you already have a pre-filtered output.

 ## Output